What is Color Contrast and Why Does it Matter For Website Accessibility?

 At the same time, there are important design considerations — for example, making important decisions about content, images, typography, and layout.
 And above all, your choice of colors can make the difference between a site that pops and one that flops.

 Color is a tricky subject — and it’s not just about the way the components look.
 In fact, your color choices, and the relationships between those hues, will have a huge impact on the user experience.
-If you get it wrong, your site may be utterly unusable for a large percentage of your visitors.
+If you get your color accessibility wrong, your site may be utterly unusable for a large percentage of your visitors.

 What is color contrast?